anildhage/titanic/README.md

 ## Run this program on your computer

-1. fork this repository
+1. Fork this repository
+2. Create a new environment for this project using conda or any environment tool that you are used to
+3. After cloning the repository, copy its Http link by clicking on *Code*
-2. Open terminal, chose the path where you want this program to be saved and run git clone 'paste the Https link'
+4. Open terminal, chose the path where you want this program to be saved and run  ``` git clone 'paste the Https link' ```
-3. From terminal enter in to the projects directory then run the below code that will install the dependencies required for this program pip install -r requirements.txt
+5. From terminal enter in to the projects directory then run this code that will install the dependencies required for this program ``` pip install -r requirements.txt ```
-4. After the downloads, run the below code that will start the program python app.py
+4. After the downloads, run the below this code that will start the program on your local server ``` python app.py ```
 5. In the terminal, find the server link.
 Open it in your browser.

 ## Feedback